ldhnam/supercoder/README.md

 # SuperCoder

 Welcome to SuperCoder!
-A coding assistant that run in your terminal.
+A coding agent that runs in your terminal.

 ![image](https://github.com/user-attachments/assets/201d7b80-9fa0-43f0-a775-46fe7640ee5e)

-## Overview
+## Features

-SuperCoder is structured into several core modules:

-- **Agents:** The intelligence layer that decides which tool to use based on user input.
-Currently, the `CoderAgent` is available in `src/main/scala/com/supercoder/agents/CoderAgent.scala`.

-- **Tools:** A set of modular utilities to perform code editing, code search, file reading, project structure analysis, and command execution.
-These are located in `src/main/scala/com/supercoder/tools/`.

-- **UI:** The TerminalChat interface which allows users to interact with the agent in a console environment.
-See `src/main/scala/com/supercoder/ui/TerminalChat.scala`.

-- **Base Classes:** Core abstractions such as `Agent` and `Tool` in `src/main/scala/com/supercoder/base/` define how agents and tools interact.
+SuperCoder equips you with an array of powerful tools to simplify your development workflow.
+It offers the following features:

+- Code Search: Performs complex code searches across your project to quickly locate specific patterns.
+- Project Structure Exploration: Provides an organized view of your project's folders and files, making navigation a breeze.
+- Code Editing: Enables you to modify your codebase seamlessly with natural language commands.
+- Bug Fixing: Automatically fixes bugs and implements improvements based on your detailed requests.
+- Cursor Rules Support: Leverages Cursor Rules to intelligently understand and modify your code at precise locations.

 ## Installation